 - Work experience, including dates of employment and principal responsibilities

 - Honors and awards, publications, languages, and professional affiliations

 We read each application comprehensively and holistically, and we consider the combination of personal accomplishments, academic background, work experience, essays, test scores, letters of recommendation, and other materials in a thoughtful review of each application file.

 Standardized Test Scores (GRE or GMAT)

 Applicants are encouraged, but not required, to submit scores from either the GRE or GMAT.
 If you choose not to submit a GRE or GMAT score, the admissions committee will review the rest of your application for quantitative and writing preparation.

-To be valid for the 2023 application, you must have taken the test after July 1, 2017 (GRE) or September 1, 2017 (GMAT).
+To be valid for the application for admission in Fall 2024, you must have taken the test after July 1, 2018 (GRE) or September 1, 2018 (GMAT).
 Home editions of the tests are valid.
 If you took the test more than once, include the highest score you received for each section, even if from different test dates.